History of Zcash

 Unique Transaction Fees

 Another linking possibility regards the use of transaction fees.
 Most wallets use a standard fee to pay miners (.0001 ZEC).
-While this doesn’t reveal much to the public if a standard fee value is used, addresses which consistently pay unique fees could be linked.
+While this doesn’t reveal much to the public if a standard fee value is used, addresses that consistently pay unique fees could be linked.

 The solution here is to simply use standard transaction fees!